 - Engaging our clients and across the sector working with organizations such as the British Property Federation, UK Green Building Council and WWF.
 In 2021, JLL partnered with the World Economic Forum to develop the Green Building Principles, which is a roadmap to help companies decarbonise their real estate portfolios, referencing existing initiatives, for example explaining what companies need to do to deliver against the WorldGBC Net Zero Carbon Buildings Commitment.
 This was launched at COP26 in Glasgow.

-Metrics and data are key to enabling investors and occupiers to make intelligent decisions around decarbonising real estate.
+A: Metrics and data are key to enabling investors and occupiers to make intelligent decisions around decarbonising real estate.
 Currently there are still challenges around lack of access to accurate and reliable information.

 A lack of government policy that supports and incentivises retrofitting, repair and maintenance rather than new development and construction provides another challenge in implementing a rapid decarbonisation plan.